I Wonder (Departure): Usage in Mamma Mia! film

 In a hypothetical sequel to Mamma Mia! put together by the British newspaper, The Daily Telegraph, the song is sung at a point in the musical where Sophie "dreams of cutting loose [from Sky] and heading abroad".
 In the film Mamma Mia!
 Here We Go Again, the song is performed by Young Donna (played by Lily James) on the soundtrack album; however, the performance (early in the film prior to Donna leaving her friends) was deleted.
 The performance was included as an extra on the DVD release.

 Synopsis

 The song is about whether the narrator should leave behind everything she knows in order to pursue something greater.
 The book ABBA: Let The Music Speak argues that the song parallels Frida's own life story, in regard to the "momentous decision she took in her early 20s to leave her young family in pursuit of singing stardom".

 Release

 A live recording of the song served as the flip side to the single "The Name of the Game", recorded during the Australian leg of the tour.

 Composition

-The lead vocal of the song is Frida.
+The lead vocalist on the song is Frida.
 The Chicago Tribune notes that Frida stutters the line "I wonder ... it scares me".
-The song has a string arrangement that is laced with the harp, French horn, and oboe.
+The song has an orchestral arrangement featuring harp, French horn, and oboe.